Robonauts-Everybot/FTC-Everybot-Docs/docs/fundamentals/tools-and-machinery/cutting-materials.md

 <br/>

-Cuts cannot be undone, a hacksaw can wander if proper attention is not given.
-We do not want to cut on the line, we want to cut on the non-keep side.
-Cutting on the scribed line will result in our part being undersized.
+Cuts cannot be undone, and a hacksaw can wander if proper attention is not given.
+Like with other cutting tools, be sure to account for the material the blade will remove by positioning the hacksaw to the side of the cut line we do not want to keep.
+Cutting exactly on a scribed line will result in the part being undersized.

 <br/>

-<div style={{ textAlign: 'center'}}><div style={{overflow: 'hidden', display: 'inline-block', margin: '0.00px 0.00px'}}><span style={{overflow: 'hidden', display: 'inline-block', margin: '0.00px 0.00px', border: '0.00px solid #000000', transform: 'rotate(0.00rad) translateZ(0px)',  width: '588.50px', height: '515.23px'}}><Image autoLoad={"true"} img={require("/static/media/mechanical/cutting/image_7.png")} style={{ width: '1086.46px', height: '515.23px', marginLeft: '-497.96px', marginTop: '0.00px', transform: 'rotate(0.00rad) translateZ(0px)', maxWidth: "none"}}></Image></span></div></div>
+<div style={{overflow: 'hidden', display: 'inline-block', margin: '0.00px 0.00px'}}><span style={{overflow: 'hidden', display: 'inline-block', margin: '0.00px 0.00px', border: '0.00px solid #000000', transform: 'rotate(0.00rad) translateZ(0px)',  width: '588.50px', height: '515.23px'}}><Image autoLoad={"true"} img={require("/static/media/mechanical/cutting/image_7.png")} style={{ width: '1086.46px', height: '515.23px', marginLeft: '-497.96px', marginTop: '0.00px', transform: 'rotate(0.00rad) translateZ(0px)', maxWidth: "none"}}></Image></span></div>

-<div style={{ textAlign: 'center'}}>Keep side in gray, blue is the stock side.
-Red shows the saw blade intersecting off the scribe line.
-Do not do this, instead line the edge of the blade with the non-keep edge of scribe mark then add a small amount of room for cutting error.</div>
+<div style={{ textAlign: 'center'}}>In this image, the grey side of the stock is the &ldquo;keep&rdquo; side while the blue side is the offcut.
+The red portion of the blade shows where the saw blade intersects with both the keep and non-keep portions of the stock when cutting directly over the scribed line.
+If you instead line the edge of the blade up with the non-keep side of the scribe mark and then add a small amount of room for cutting error, the material that the blade removes will all be on the offcut side of the stock and the keep side should be the correct length.</div>

 <br/>